Jaded-Encoding-Thaumaturgy/JET-guide/docs/misc/remux/dvd-remux.md

     For these cases:

-    1. First determine and correct the SAR/PAR values of the original format
+    1. First determine and correct the SAR values of the original format
     2. Analyze how the conversion process transformed the video
     3. Adjust your settings to match the original content's intended display